We’re a community ceramics & art studio in Telluride, Colorado.

 The Space

-We have 1100 square feet of total studio space, split into our community ceramics space, private artist studios, and our upcoming community maker space.
+We recently expanded to 2,000 square feet of total studio space, split across our community ceramics studio, private artist studios, darkroom, and community makerspace.

-The ceramics studio has four throwing wheels, a mini slab roller, drying racks, dedicated storage shelves for member supplies, semi-weekly free kiln firings, and more.
-We additionally have a Cricut Maker 4, BambuLabs A1 3D Printer, and a full suite of hand and power tools available.
+The ceramics studio has five throwing wheels, a 5" wall extruder, a mini slab roller, reclaim batts, drying racks, dedicated member storage, and semi-weekly free kiln firings.
+The makerspace includes a Cricut Maker 4, BambuLabs A1 3D Printer, Thunder Laser Nova 24 Plus, and a full suite of hand and power tools.
+The darkroom is stocked with 35mm, medium format, and large format cameras.